Questions?

 (4) any university official who has significant responsibility for student and campus activities, including, but not limited to, campus security, student housing, and student discipline.

-Clery Act Crimes means arson, aggravated assault, burglary, Dating Violence, Domestic Violence, fondling, incest, manslaughter, motor vehicle theft, murder, rape, robbery, statutory rape, and Stalking; intimidation, larceny, simple assault, and vandalism motivated by bias against the victim’s actual or perceived race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, and disability; and arrests and referrals for campus disciplinary actions for violations involving drugs, alcohol, or weapons.
+Clery Act Crimes means arson, aggravated assault, burglary, Dating Violence, Domestic Violence, fondling, incest, manslaughter, motor vehicle theft, murder, rape, robbery, statutory rape, and Stalking; intimidation, larceny, simple assault, and vandalism motivated by bias against the victim’s actual or perceived race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, and disability; arrests and referrals for campus disciplinary actions for violations involving drugs, alcohol, or weapons; and Hazing.

 Clery Act Geography means